John Brown Jr. (abolitionist): Kansas

-The raid on Harpers Ferry
+Raid on Harpers Ferry

 John Jr. did not participate in his father's raid on Harpers Ferry, Virginia (since 1863, West Virginia).
 Kansapedia says that when the time came to make a decision on participation, "Brown, who was suffering from mental illness, experienced more anxiety."

 However, he knew all the details and was part of the process of preparing for the raid.

 John Brown sent John Jr. on a journey throughout the state of Pennsylvania, wanting him to find men "of the right stripe", willing to join John Brown's raiders.
 The areas that John Jr. was ordered to visit, specifically, were Gettysburg, Bedford, Chambersburg, and Uniontown.
 John Jr. also spent time visiting Massachusetts, New York, and Canada, trying to enlist black supporters.
-Neither of these missions produced the desired results, and the "army" attacking the Arsenal was merely twenty-one men.
+Neither of these missions produced the desired results, and the "army" attacking the Arsenal was merely twenty-two men.

 In the early summer of 1859 John travelled around what is today Ontario, Canada (Hamilton, St. Catharines, Chatham, London, Buxton, and Windsor), seeking support from Canadian negroes for his father's project.
 He found little support.

 John Jr. acted as his father's liaison for the raid in Virginia.
 In 1858, John Brown sent John Jr. to Virginia.
 This mission was to survey the area surrounding Harper's Ferry.

 Because of tensions between John Brown and other members of the plans and cause, John Brown appointed John Jr. as the intelligence agent and liaison.
 This meant that John Jr. would be the go-between for John Brown and other members.
 This provided safety for John Brown and secrecy.

 John Jr. received word from his father to move the "tools" for the raid.
 The letter told John Jr. to do this "with perfect quiet" and to move only the tools, "not the other stuff", to a safe place where only Jr. and "the keeper" would know where they were.
 This cryptic message was received and Jr. travelled to Conneaut, Ohio, where the weapons had been secretly shipped, and moved them several miles south to a farm in Cherry Valley Township, Ohio.

 When his brother Owen escaped capture, he took safe refuge with John Jr. at this home in northeast Ohio.

 In early 1860, the U.S. Senate created a Select Committee to report on the invasion of Harper's Ferry.
 James M. Mason, head of the committee, submitted a resolution to compel John Jr. and two others to testify.
 A deputy of the Senate's Sergeant-at-Arms was sent to arrest the individuals—according to the report, Brown was then living in Ashtabula County, Ohio—and bring them to Washington.
 The deputy reported that Brown could not be arrested without the employment of armed force.
 In the summer "an armed party of twelve persons" attempted unsuccessfully to carry him off.